jgreshy/kickstarter/README.md

 1. Show your thought process: This suggests, Let's check etc.. put your thoughts onto paper
 2. Change percent to actual percentages (*100)

+-- Nested queries
+--

--- I used only successful or failed in my analysis to rule out external factors.
-There were additional campaigns that were labeled as still live and others that were suspended.
-Because we don't know why they were suspended, we will not count them as failed.
-The goal is to find the general trends behind successful campaigns and unsuccessful kickstarter campaigns.
+-- I only used completed Kickstarter campaigns, designated as either 'successful' or 'failed', in my analysis.
+This was done to rule out the effects of ongoing campaigns on the analysis.
+The goal behind this analysis is to find the general trends behind successful campaigns and unsuccessful kickstarter campaigns.
+Alternatively, Kickstarter can use this analysis to allocate money towards marketing channels that will bring in more backers and entrepreneurs in categories that have a track record of success.

-DELETE
+-- Finds the three pieces of information first displayed on Kickstarter's homepage SELECT COUNT(ID) AS Projects_Funded, SUM(usd_pledged) AS Towards_Creative_Work, SUM(backers) AS Pledges FROM `winged-record-348816.kickstarter_project.data` WHERE state = 'successful' OR state = 'failed'

+-- We'll now start by querying the main_categories column to look for successful categories

+-- Groups successes and failures by main_category SELECT main_category,state, COUNT(state) AS total
 FROM `winged-record-348816.kickstarter_project.data`
-WHERE ID IS NULL# kickstarter

-Which main_category (s) had the most pledged per campaign on Average SELECT main_category, ROUND(AVG(usd_pledged),2) AS average_pledged_per_category FROM `winged-record-348816.kickstarter_project.data` GROUP BY main_category
-ORDER BY average_pledged_per_category desc

-Groups successes and failures by main_category
-SELECT main_category,state, COUNT(state) AS total
-FROM `winged-record-348816.kickstarter_project.data`
 WHERE state = 'successful' OR state ='failed'
 GROUP BY state, main_category
 ORDER BY main_category

-Shows the Top 10 main_category (s) with the highest number of successful campaigns SELECT main_category,state, COUNT(state) AS total
+-- Finds the Top 10 main_category (s) with the highest number of successful campaigns SELECT main_category,state, COUNT(state) AS total
 FROM `winged-record-348816.kickstarter_project.data`
 WHERE state = 'successful' OR state ='failed'